BONSAMURAIS/hackathons/working-groups.md

  - a level-3 heading for task Outputs
    - a bullet list of all generated outputs, *linked* to the generated outputs within the github repo

 And that's it!
+Further details can be found within the [reproducibility repo](https://github.com/BONSAMURAIS/reproducibility/blob/master/working-groups.md)

 Good luck!